Economic-Crisis/comfort-scripts/README.md

 # comfort -scripts
-Python/С++ scripts that help with error correction or get rid of tedious work.
+Python/C++ scripts that help fix bugs or get rid of tedious work when working with Clausewitz Engine files.